JazzMaster/LazGFX/README.md

 -event input and rendering mainloop tested (working with sdl v1)

 (Travis CL doesnt work with Pascal sources.
 You wont see the nice pretty graphbar.)

 ---

-This unit uses **modified** JEDI sources.

-While the "C Syntax" is correct when utilizing SDL, the PASCAL needed some adjustment.

-It makes more sense to use similar syntax, if possible.
-Why the sources werent corrected is beyond me-

-SDL_GPU functions have been imported into the main units.
-The split was unneccessary.
-There is no optimization to be gained by it.

----